Side Hustle Statistics in 2026: Quick Insights

 The Most Popular Side Hustles in 2026

-Side hustles are predominantly digital, with social media content creation leading at 35%, followed by ecommerce at 27%, gaming and streaming at 24%, and graphic design at 14%.
+The most popular side hustle in 2026, per Bankrate, is online sales at 15%, followed by professional and business services at 14%.
+Side hustles are predominantly digital: social media content creation leads at 35%, ecommerce at 27%, gaming/streaming at 24%, and graphic design at 14%.

 Side Hustles by Generation: Who Is Doing It Most?